Spotify: Business model

 Today, royalties on all streaming services, including Spotify are paid on a per user basis not per stream as this allows the artists who users listen to the most to receive the largest percentage of the payouts.
 In 2013, Spotify revealed that it paid artists an average of $0.007 per stream.
 Music Week editor Tim Ingham commented that while the figure may "initially seem alarming", he noted: "Unlike buying a CD or download, streaming is not a one-off payment.
 Hundreds of millions of streams of tracks are happening every day, which quickly multiplies the potential revenues on offer—and is a constant long-term source of income for artists."
 According to Ben Sisario of The New York Times, approximately 13,000 out of seven million artists (0.19%) on Spotify generated $50,000 or more in payments in 2020.

 In November 2023, Spotify announced a new royalty model taking effect in 2024, aiming to reduce the amount of "fraudulent" royalties collected from "functional" non-music tracks with short lengths (such as environmental sounds and white noise).
 Under the model, all royalties go to songs with at least 1,001 listens.
 Meaning that tracks must reach at least 1,000 listens in 12 months as well as a minimum number of unique listeners to become eligible for sound recording royalties, "functional" tracks will require a longer amount of play time to count as a listen, and distributors will face reprimands if their content is responsible for generating "fraudulent" royalties.
 This eligibility rule only applies to royalties for sound recordings, not musical compositions.
 The changes faced a mixed reaction from the music industry, who believed that it would be detrimental to emerging musicians, but would make a larger share of total royalty payments available to musicians.

 Accounts and subscriptions

-As of August 2022, the two Spotify subscription tiers were:
+As of April 2026, the two Spotify subscription tiers are: